scriptcs/scriptcs/CONTRIBUTING.md

 * Unassigned bug - Available for you
 * Assigned bug / Taken bug - unavailable
 * You take it issue - Available for you
-* Yaken issue - Unavailable as someone already took it.
+* Taken issue - Unavailable as someone already took it.

 We really appreciate your help in taking scriptcs forward!